Skip to content

 Friday Night

-After you arrive in town, start your trip off right with immediate fall-color views.
-Local marinas, waterfronts, and community parks are perfect for sneaking a preview of the fabulous fall color to come.
-Take a short walk to one from your lodging and take in the colorful shorelines from the beach.
+When it’s fall in Door County, you have to start your trip off right and find those fantastic fall-color views.
+Local marinas, waterfronts, and community parks are perfect places to sneak a preview of the fabulous fall colors to come.

 Saturday Morning

-Wake up early and head to the eastern side or northern tip of the peninsula—or one of these picture-perfect sunrise locations—to catch a harvest sunrise.
-Then, be sure to fuel up with some food and coffee or tea at a locally owned cafe or breakfast joint before gearing up for some outdoor adventure.
+Wake up early and head to the eastern side or northern tip of the peninsula — or one of these picture-perfect sunrise locations — to catch a harvest sunrise.
+Then, be sure to fuel up with some food and coffee or tea at a locally-owned cafe or breakfast joint before gearing up for some outdoor adventures like these.

 Saturday Afternoon